sunny8080/Web-Dev-3.0/07-Redux/redux.md

 YT :- https://youtu.be/bbkBuqC1rU4

+## redux vs redux toolkit

+redux toolkit (or RTK) is a package (named - @reduxjs/toolkit) wraps around the core redux package and contains API methods and common dependencies that we think are essential for building a Redux app

+in redux we have to writes lots of codes, but in react toolkit we have to write lesser codes

 Like context api (useContext + useReducer) , it is also used in state management (to solve props drilling)

 ## store : A store that holds the state of your application.
 All global variable ( or state or slices ) is stored in store

+Store is like a pizza, where each slices represent a part/piece of store

+Ex- Store = {Auth data slice, User data slice, reviews data slices ...}

 ## action : An action that describes the changes in the state of the application.

-## reducer : A reducer which actually carries out the state transition depending on the action.
+## reducer (or functionality) : A reducer which actually carries out the state transition depending on the action.

 The state of your whole application is stored in an object tree within a single store.
 Maintain our application state in a single object which would be managed by the Redux store